-Telcom Group is made up of 3 core teams, collectively contributing to this combined mission:
+Telcom Group is made up of three core teams, collectively focused on this single mission:

 We have a lot of great people at Telcom, and many more great partners and advisors.
 Here are some of our core team, responsible for building the company and maintaining its course: